-MODULE WORK (50%) There are 12 modules in this course.
-Each module requires students to complete one reading response discussion and one activity.
-In addition, a few modules have extra credit opportunities.
+MODULE WORK (50%)

+There are sixteen modules in this course.
+Each module requires students to complete one reading response discussion, activity, and journal entry.
+Modules 4 and 16 are optional but provide extra credit opportunities.

 Module activities (25%) will vary, however, they may include videos, mapping activities, primary source document analysis, storyboarding, and critical article reviews among other activities.
-Due on Wednesdays (Module 1,3, 5, 7, 9, & 11) and Saturdays (Modules 2, 4, 6, 8, 10 & 12), with the exception of Module 12, because of the date we end the course.
-The schedule is as follows: